 What engine does the 991 Speedster have?

-The 991 Speedster uses the same 4.0L naturally aspirated flat-six from the GT3.
+The 991 car uses the same 4.0L naturally aspirated flat-six from the GT3.
 It produces 502 hp and revs to 9,000 rpm.
+That sound at the top of the rev range is the thing that makes this car special.

-Yes, some 911 Speedsters come with a manual transmission.
-The G-body Speedster and the 991 Speedster both come with manual transmissions only.
-The 997 Speedster is PDK only.
+Yes, some versions come with a gearbox.
+The G-body and the 991 both come with gearbox-only.
+The 997 model is PDK only.

-What is the difference between a Speedster and a Cabriolet?
+What is the difference between one and a Cabriolet?

-The Speedster has a lower windshield, a manual soft top that stows under a double-bubble cover, and lighter construction.
+The car has a lower screen, a soft top that stows under a double-bubble cover, and lighter construction.
 The Cabriolet has a full-height windshield and a powered folding roof.
-The Speedster is rarer and more expensive.
+It is rarer and more expensive.

-No, Porsche has not announced a 992 Speedster as of early 2026.
-The 991 Speedster may have been the last one, given the shift toward electrification in future 911 generations.
+No, Porsche has not announced a 992 variant as of early 2026.
+The 991 may have been the last one, given the shift toward electrification in future 911 generations.

 Final Thoughts

-The Speedster is Porsche at its most romantic.
-Every generation strips away complexity and adds character.
-The lower windshield, the manual top, the double-bubble deck, the limited numbers.
-These are cars built for people who want to feel the air and hear the engine without a filter.
+This is Porsche building a car at its most romantic.
+Every generation strips away complexity and adds character: the lower screen, the folding top, the double-bubble deck, the limited numbers.
+These are special cars built for people who want to feel the air and hear the engine without a filter.

-The 991 Speedster, with its GT3 engine and manual gearbox, might be the best open-top 911 ever made.
-It combines the raw mechanical appeal of the GT3 with the open-air experience of a convertible, wrapped in one of the most distinctive body styles in the 911 lineup.
+The 991 model, with its GT3 engine and 6-speed gearbox, might be the best open-top 911 ever made.
+It combines the raw mechanical appeal of the GT3 with the open-air experience of a convertible, wrapped in the most distinctive body style in the 911 lineup.

-If you get a chance to drive one, take it.
+If you get a chance to drive one on a good road, take it.
+That road will feel different with the screen down.

 Images by: Alexander-93, Thesupermat, MB-one, licensed under CC BY-SA 4.0, via Wikimedia Commons